mark-watson/Racket-AI-book/manuscript/tutorial.md

 If you are an experienced Racket developer then feel free to skip this chapter!
 I wrote this tutorial to cover just the aspects of using Racket that you, dear reader, will need in the book example programs.

+I assume that you have read the section **Racket Essentials** in the [https://docs.racket-lang.org/guide/](The Racket Guide) written by Matthew Flatt, Robert Bruce Findler, and the PLT group.
+Here I just cover some basics of getting started so you can enjoy the later code examples without encountering "road blocks."

 ## Installing Packages

 The DrRacket IDE lets you interactively install packages.
 I prefer using the command line so, for example, I would install SQlite support using: